Empower ELL Students: Solutions for 2026 Budget Cuts

 The teacher in question put it perfectly: "I have multiple ELL students who I cannot have a basic conversation with without the use of Google translate."
 Yet somehow, they're expected to modify curriculum, provide accommodations, and ensure these students succeed academically.

-Why This Problem Matters More Than Ever
+Why Supporting ELL Students Matters More Than Ever in 2026

 ELL student populations continue to grow nationwide, with the percentage of public school students who were ELs increasing from 9.4 percent (4.6 million students) in fall 2011 to 10.6 percent (5.3 million students) in fall 2021.
 More than 5.3 million ELs were enrolled in public elementary and secondary schools in Fall 2021, representing nearly 11 percent of total K-12 student enrollment.